Ministry of Mines and Minerals Development

 ButtonWhat It Does

-Upload Tender ResultReport a new awarded tender — the main way to declare procurements
+Upload Tender ResultReport a new awarded tender — single entry step-by-step form

 Split AwardAward different parts of one tender to different local suppliers